SethRobertson/GitBestPractices/index.md

         These are the most likely candidates for finding lost data.
 A dangling commit is a commit no longer reachable by any branch or tag.
-This can happen due to resets and rebases and are normal. `git show SHA` will let you inspect them.
+This can happen due to resets and rebases and are normal. `git show SHA-1` will let you inspect them.

         The following command helps you visualize these dangling commits.
 Look for dots without children and without green labels.